-Setup Screen Time Security User> Number of groups [2 Highlight the d button and press to toggle the number of process groups required.
+Highlight the a button and press a to toggle the number of process groups required.

 Each process group can have up to 6 recording channels assigned to it - Group 1 (Ch1.1 to 1.6), Group 2 (Ch2.1 to 2.6).

 If the Number of Groups is changed from 2 to 1, configuration data for Process Group 2 is retained but not used.

-Language English 🕑 Select the language to be used to display standard user prompts and menu items.
+Select the language to be used to display standard user prompts and menu items.

 Note.
-A new language selection does not take effect until the Global alarm ack source Vone configuration is saved.
+A new language selection does not take effect until the configuration is saved.

 Select a signal source used to acknowledge all active alarms in both Process Groups simultaneously. refer to Appendix A, page 146 for a description of the available sources.

 Note.
 This signal is edge-triggered.
-A rising edge (inactive to active) or Instrument tag 54550 falling edge (active to inactive) triggers global alarm acknowledgement.
+A rising edge (inactive to active) or falling edge (active to inactive) triggers global alarm acknowledgement.

 Enter the tag to be used to identify the recorder on configuration and audit log files.

 Note.
 When reviewing data, the instrument tag is used to identify the source of the data, therefore it is important to ensure that the instrument tag is unique to each recorder.